FREQUENTLY ASKED QUESTIONS

 Who teaches the course?

 The course is taught by Khen Rinpoche, Geshe Tashi Tsering.
-These teachings are in the form of audio and video recordings of Geshe Tashi’s classes.
+These teachings are in the form of video recordings of Geshe Tashi’s classes.

 What is the role of the tutors?